Friday, February 10, 2012

 Cost Control

 Where PPACA fails dramatically is in the area of cost control.
-PPACA is woefully short on details relating to cost controls and in my opinion doesn't get at the root causes for health care inflation in any meaningful way.
-This kind of wishful thinking and praying for the best is what created things like a 14 trillion dollar national debt.
-People, its time to stop praying for a miracle and to start dealing with hard question and difficult issues.
-If we wait much longer we may lose the chance to be the agent of change and rather have change thrust opon us.
-The market will react and respond to PPACA and we may not like the outcome.
+PPACA is woefully short on details relating to cost controls, and in my opinion, doesn't get at the root causes for health care inflation in any meaningful way.
+This kind of wishful thinking and praying for the best is what created things like a $14 trillion national debt.
+People, it's time to stop praying for a miracle and to start dealing with the hard questions and difficult issues.
+If we wait much longer, we may lose the chance to be the agent of change and rather have change thrust opon us.
+The market will react and respond to PPACA, and we may not like the outcome.

 How Can We Control Costs?